Russlascala/rock_paper_scissors/README.md

 # rock_paper_scissors
-This is a rock, paper, scissors game created in python.
+This is a terminal based rock, paper, scissors game created in python.